-- Chloe wore a comfortable blue tunic for the party.
+- For the party, Chloe wore a comfortable blue tunic.

 In the rainy season, one of our windows leaked at all four corners.

-If we the prepositional phrases from the rest of the sentence, it is easy to see the verb and subject:
+If we the prepositional phrases from the rest of the sentence, it is easy to find the verb and subject:

 (In the rainy season), one (of our windows) leaked (at all four corners).

-This can help writers see and correct things like subject/verb agreement problems, sentence fragments, and other common grammatical errors.
+Identifying prepositional phrases can help writers correct things like subject/verb agreement problems, sentence fragments, and other common grammatical errors.
 (More about subjects and verbs in Ch.
 4.)